 Seeking a thrill in Adelaide?
 Mega Adventure's aerial park will have you heart-pounding and scared silly.
-Discover more about Adelaide's newest thrill here.
+Learn more about Adelaide's newest thrill here.

 BY CRAIG MALIN